Modular prefabricated houses, with a load-bearing structure made up of interconnected vertical and horizontal metal structural modules.

 The anti-seismic structural modules are made of stainless steel, and alternatively of structural steel.

-The typology ranges from a single-family house on one floor to a four-story building with sixteen apartments.
+The typologies range from single-family houses on one floor to four-story buildings with sixteen apartments.

 Some of the modular structural elements are pre-assembled to form pre-structures.

-The assembly of the individual structural elements and pre-structures on site is carried out, with mechanical joints, dry without mortar or adhesives, following planned sequences.
+The assembly of the individual structural elements and pre-structures takes place on site, with mechanical joints, dry without mortar or adhesives, following planned sequences.

-The structural modules and pre-structures form the building's earthquake-proof metal structure, which is attached to the base.
+The structural modules and pre-structures form the building's earthquake-proof load-bearing structure, connected to the base.

 The non-structural parts of the house are then installed on the assembled structure: acoustic and thermal insulation, secondary walls, windows and doors, vertical and horizontal cladding both internal and external, and all types of systems.

-The specifications may include windows, coverings, sanitary fixtures and systems that have different costs and qualities.
+The specifications define windows, doors, coverings, sanitary fixtures and systems.

-The dwg files needed to produce the individual components are obtained from the overall 3D file.
+Prefabricated earthquake-resistant buildings, with modular steel structures, are designed using comprehensive 3D files.
+The DWG files needed to produce the individual components are then simultaneously generated from the comprehensive 3D files.

-With the exception of the concrete base, which is created early, there are no other elements that require the mortar and concrete to cure.
+With the exception of the concrete bases, which are made in advance, there are no other elements that require downtime for the mortar and concrete to mature.

-Welding is performed only in specific and limited cases; the joining of structural building modules, as mentioned, is mechanical.
+Welding is performed only in limited cases; the joining of structural building modules, as mentioned, is mechanical.

-The mechanical joint is highly safe in terms of seismic resistance, makes the structure flexible, and over time allows, with relative ease, any structural modifications and expansions of the building.
+The mechanical joint is highly safe, due to its resistance to seismic shocks, it makes the structure elastic and also allows, over time, any structural renovations and expansions of the building with relative ease.

-Some metal modules, if provided for in the specifications, can be armoured, so as to create armoured rooms and refuge areas.
+Some metal modules, if required by the specifications, are armoured, so as to create safe rooms and refuge areas.

-Depending on the degree of protection from earthquakes, the constraints on the base of the load-bearing structure can be damping, energy-absorbing, or elastic to varying degrees, up to special constraint systems.
+The constraints on the base of the load-bearing structures are damping, energy-absorbing, or elastic, up to special constraint systems.

-The prefabricated metal load-bearing structure, due to its shape, acts as a Faraday cage.
+The supporting metal structure also acts as a Faraday cage.